AkashPapasani/Mental_Health_Fitness_Tracker/README.md

 4.Provides suggestions for how to improve the user's mental health 5.Connects the user with mental health resources
 USUAGE:
-To use the project, the user will need to:
+To use the project, the user will need to :

 1.Clone the repository to their local machine 2.Install the required dependencies